metadriverse/metadrive/docs/documentation/source/install.rst

     python -m pgdrive.examples.profile_pgdrive

 To check whether PGDrive v0.1.0 is successfully installed.
 At the same time, you can verify the efficiency of PGDrive through the printed messages.
+Note that please do not run the above command in the folder that has a sub-folder called :code:`./pgdrive`.

 Install the PGDrive with rendering functionality
 #################################################